ala-obeidat/TestAD/README.md

 # TestAD
  Test Active Directory Connection
 # ObeTranslator
- Simple Test connection tool for test connnecting to Active directory
+ Simple Test connection tool for test connnecting to Active directory (LDAP or SLDAP)

 ## The main idea in this tool is:
 1. **Authentication** Check connection to AD and if specific user has authenticated to AD or not.